-Figure 2-4 also gives the common-mode impedance measured at many wall sockets.
+Figure 2-5 also gives the common-mode impedance measured at many wall sockets.
 It is evident that the common-mode impedances are usually greater than 100 .
 However, CISPR 16-1-2 specifies the common-mode impedance of the test load to be equal to 25 , because such low impedance can emphasize the imbalance characteristics of equipment under test (EUT) as deduced from equation (2-1).

-2.1.3.3 Imbalance of in-house power lines measured at an outlet
+2.1.4.2 Imbalance of in-house power lines measured at outlets1

-Figure 2-5 shows data on LCL values measured at a number of wall sockets of various houses in Japan.
+Figure 2-6 shows data on LCL values measured at a number of wall sockets of various houses in Japan.
 The LCL (longitudinal conversion loss) is a parameter representing imbalance of a parallel line system, defined by the ratio of the applied common-mode voltage to the differential-mode voltage induced at a multi-terminal port.
 Well-balanced lines like a telephone unshielded pair cable usually have an LCL greater than 50 dB.
 The LCL depends on the differential-mode and common-mode impedances seen from the port.
-Since those impedances of power lines greatly change with time, frequency, and position, actual LCL values also change in a very wide range from 20 dB to 60 dB, as shown in Fig. 2-5.
+Since those impedances of power lines greatly change with time, frequency, and position, actual LCL values also change in a very wide range from 20 dB to 60 dB, as shown in Fig. 2-6.